 Nobody will give you an award or even mention how heroic you were in the birthing room for taking so much pain.
 Then why suffer through it instead of enjoying the miracle that birthing a baby is?

 I understand those and don’t want to take the cons lightly or disregard them.
+But this was MY experience with epidurals and based upon that I recommend them.

 I was always looking for that sure sign, telling me it’s time to have the baby, instead of wondering and waiting until the end of the 40th week (or longer).